 Section 11.
 Appointment and Removal.
-The President or the President/Chief Executive Officer of the Authority shall be appointed by the Members, and may be removed, either with or without cause, at any time by action of the Members.
-The President, in consultation with the Chief Executive Officer, shall appoint and remove, either with or without cause, all other officers of the Authority, except for the Executive Vice President and General Counsel, the Chief Operating Officer, and the Executive Vice President, Finance and Treasurer/Chief Financial Officer, all of whom shall be appointed and removed, either with or without cause, by the President, in consultation with the Members.
-The Chairman may be removed, either with or without cause, as an officer of the Authority at any time from such office by vote of the other Members, but may be removed as a Member only by the Governor in accordance with the Act.
-The President or the President/Chief Executive Officer may be removed, either with or without cause, at any time by action of the Members.
+The President of the Authority shall be appointed by the Members, and may be removed, either with or without cause, at any time by action of the Members.
+The President shall appoint and remove, either with or without cause, all other officers of the Authority, except for the General Counsel, the Chief Operating Officer, and the Treasurer/Chief Financial Officer, all of whom shall be appointed and removed, either with or without cause, by the President, in consultation with the Members.
+The Chair may be removed, either with or without cause, as an officer of the Authority at any time from such office by vote of the other Members, but may be removed as a Member only by the Governor in accordance with the Act.
+The President may be removed, either with or without cause, at any time by action of the

+Members.
 Any person appointed as an officer of the Authority shall have such term as may be fixed.